navidshad/telegram-cms/README.md

 I'll complete this documentation during my tasks. but here is a simple "how to use"

 ### Note
-- the main language of bot is persion, but I will make a multilanguage system for it, soon.
+- the main language of the cms is persion, but I will make a multilanguage system for it, soon.

 ## How to use
 - install it,